basho/basho_docs/source/languages/en/riakcs/cookbooks/Rolling-Upgrades-For-Riak-CS.md

 9. Move on to the next node and repeat this process throughout the cluster.

-10. Once all nodes have been upgraded and restarted in this manner, once again locate the `/etc/riak-cs/app.config` file's `cs_version` setting and change it to its previous value, as listed here:
+10. Once all nodes have been upgraded and restarted in this manner, once again locate the `/etc/riak-cs/app.config` file's `cs_version` setting and change it back to its upgraded value, as listed here:

 	```
 	{cs_version, 10300},